Guides

 Quick Answer

-If your PC is close to the minimum specs, wait for Early Access performance reports.
-If you meet or exceed recommended specs, start with normal settings but test build mode, larger lots, and longer saves before installing mods.
+If your PC or Mac is close to the minimum specs, run a short test save before committing to a long household.
+If you meet or exceed recommended specs, start with normal settings but still test build mode, larger lots, and longer saves before installing mods.
+Steam Deck needs a separate compatibility check because its shared memory, Proton layer, handheld screen, and trackpad controls do not line up cleanly with the Windows/Mac rows.

 Steam Requirements Snapshot